Actian Zen IoT v13 Product Information

 Zen IoT Core Endpoint Database

-The Zen IoT Core Endpoint Database is not available yet, but we expect it to be available for some platforms in 2018.
-Exact details on platforms and pricing are yet to be announced, but we expect solutions for Android to be available first, with iOS and others to follow.
+The Zen IoT Core Endpoint Database is available in a Tech Preview model for the Android, and we expect iOS to be coming down ther pipe, too.
+Contact Actian to get a pre-release copy today.
+Exact details on pricing have yet to be announced.
 This solution will provide an extremely lightweight (less than 2MB) database solution using a modified Btrieve API, suitable for rapidly accessing data on your endpoint or mobile device.

 Actian Zen IoT Server Gateway Database